WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

 you can find script files that extend an existing database schema for the values of Ecowitt stations

-## For WS6210 use ecowittws6210_http driver -> uses other Thunder time and correct PM2.5 1..4
+### For WS6210 use ecowittws6210_http driver -> uses other Lightning/Thunder time and correct PM2.5 1..4

     X  May 2025            v0.1.0a28  Gary Roderick